magdalenBarnes/waterTruck/README.md

    }
 Serial.println("DAC init succeed");
 ```
 To choose the voltage range of the I2C DAC to be 0 - 10 V, the command "dac.setDACOutRange" was used.
 The "dac" at the beginning of the "dac.begin" was adjusted to "dac1" and "dac2" to refernce the other two I2C DACs.
-The initalization was completed for each I2C DAC, example code for one is shown below.
+The setting out output range was completed for each I2C DAC, example code for one is shown below.
 ```c
  dac.setDACOutRange(dac.eOutputRange10V);//Set the output range as 0-10V for dac
 ```